horvathmilcsi/homelab-rpi5-kubernetes/README.md

 cd ansible/
 ./9_start_ansible_bootstrap.sh   ### this will install k3s and all its dependencies and configs via Ansible
 ```
-3) if no errors shown, restart your rpi5 by the next command.
+3) if no errors shown, restart your rpi5 via the next command.
 If errors, then fix the errors first
 ```bash
 sudo reboot
 ```